janbrederecke/prepareD/README.md

 -   `data_missing()` Returns overview on missing values for variables of the input.

+-   `data_ready` Will return information on why your data appears (not) ready for further processing and analysis.

 ### find_ family

 -   `find_binary()` Returns all binary variables.